Psychology

 Why Psychology at Stetson University?

-You won't learn psychology alone at Stetson, but you won't get lost in big groups either, thanks to uncommon collaboration that is both encouraged and required.
-And, while learning psychology does involve theory, it's also practical and hands-on — plus Stetson uniquely provides opportunities for research grants, internships and apprenticeships.
+You won't learn psychology alone at Stetson or get lost in big groups, thanks to uncommon collaboration that is both encouraged and required.
+While learning psychology involves theory, it's also practical and hands-on.
+Stetson provides opportunities for research grants, internships and apprenticeships.
 In addition, upper-level psychology students are matched with Stetson alumni, with the goal of networking immediate career ascension.

 Learn more about the Department of Psychology.